U.S. FDA approves Sanofi's MS drug Lemtrada

 Multiple sclerosis is a chronic, autoimmune condition which affects more than 2 million people worldwide and up to 500,000 in the United States.
 It attacks the central nervous system and can cause muscle weakness, pain and cognitive difficulties.

-The multiple sclerosis market is increasingly moving away from injectable treatments in favor of pills such as Novartis' Gilenya and Biogen Idec's < BIIB.O> Tecfidera.
+The multiple sclerosis market is increasingly moving away from injectable treatments in favour of pills such as Novartis' Gilenya and Biogen Idec's < BIIB.O> Tecfidera.

 But Genzyme hopes Lemtrada's ability to reduce the risk of relapse of the disease will win it market share.